-SBSA's technology strategy is aligned to, and a key enabler of SBSA and the Group's strategic vision.
-The key elements of SBSA's technology strategy are focused on embedding a client-centric culture which is aimed at ensuring that SBSA's systems are "always on" (available to our customers) and secure (through managing the risk of unauthorised security breaches), systems adopt a universal financial services organisation view, enabling the digital transformation of SBSA, driving the simplification of SBSA's systems, and in having the right, engaged employees to deliver on the strategy.
+SBSA's technology strategy is aligned to, and a key enabler of SBSA's and the Group's strategic vision.
+The key elements of SBSA's technology strategy are focused on embedding a client-centric culture which is aimed at ensuring that SBSA's systems are "always on" (available to our customers) and secure (through managing the risk of unauthorised security breaches), systems adopt a universal financial services organisation view, enable the digital transformation of SBSA, drive the simplification of SBSA's systems, and in having the right, engaged employees to deliver on the strategy.

 Management believes that SBSA's overall technology stability is currently acceptable with significant volumes noted across SBSA's digital offerings.
-This includes an 11 per cent. increase in volumes and a 10 per cent. increase in values (processing approximately 145 million transactions per month to a total value of R96 billion) and a 28 per cent. year on year decrease in material system stability incidents in South Africa.
+This includes a 29% increase in volumes processing approximately 183 million transactions per month and a 45% year on year decrease in material system stability incidents in South Africa.